Associate Professor in the Departments of Epidemiology and Biostatistics

 - Wang, M., Kuchiba, A, Ogino, S. A Meta-Regression Method for Studying Etiologic Heterogeneity across Disease Subtypes Classified by Multiple Biomarkers.
 American Journal of Epidemiology 2015; 182(3):263-70.

 - Wang M., Xiaomei liao, Laden, F., Spiegelman D. Quantifying risk over the life course-latency, age-related susceptibility, and other time-varying exposure metrics: estimation and inference in prospective cohort studies.
-Statistics in Medicine.
-In press.
+Stat Med.
+2016;35(13):2283-95.